-The City Manager is appointed by the Mayor and Council and is responsible for the execution of policies, directives and legislative action by the Mayor and Council and compliance with state and federal laws, rules and regulations.
-The City Manager oversees the preparation of the annual operating and capital improvement budgets and supervises the expenditures of appropriated funds.
-He is responsible for the administration of all personnel policies along with the employment and discharge of all city personnel not appointed directly by Mayor and Council according to the provisions of the City Charter.
+The City Manager is appointed by the Mayor and Council and is responsible for the execution of policies, directives and legislative action by the Mayor and Council as well as compliance with state and federal laws, rules and regulations.
+The City Manager oversees the preparation of the annual operating and capital improvement budgets and supervises the expenditures of all appropriated funds.
+The manager is also responsible for the administration of all personnel policies along with the employment and discharge of all city personnel not appointed directly by Mayor and Council according to the provisions of the City Charter.

-It is the goal of the City Manager and the executive management team of the city to promote and maintain a safe, pleasant and professional work environment that embraces the attitude of world-class customer service and efficient delivery of high-quality municipal services.
+It is the goal of the City Manager and the executive management team to promote and maintain a safe, pleasant and professional work environment that embraces the attitude of world-class customer service and efficient delivery of high-quality municipal services.

 The City Clerk is appointed by the Mayor and Council and is responsible for the posting of all meetings of the Mayor and Council, manages records of all meetings, publishes meeting minutes in a timely fashion, responds to all requests for records covered under the Open Records Act and serves as the official custodian of all city records.
 The Clerk is also responsible for property tax billing, occupational licensing, occupational tax collection and alcohol beverage licensing.
-By action of the Mayor and Council, the City Clerk also serves as the Election Superintendent.
+By action of the Mayor and Council, the City Clerk also serves as the Superintendent of Municipal Elections and is authorized to employ trained temporary poll workers for the fair and responsible execution of qualifying, reporting and election.